 Alvotech and JAMP Pharma Expand Exclusive Partnership Adding Two Biosimilar Candidates for Canadian Market, Bringing New Options for Patients in Specialty Care

-REYKJAVIK, Iceland and BOUCHERVILLE, Quebec, Oct.
-19, 2022 (GLOBE NEWSWIRE) -- Alvotech (NASDAQ: ALVO), a global biotech company specializing in the development and manufacture of biosimilar medicines for patients worldwide, and the JAMP Pharma Group (JAMP Pharma), a Canadian owned pharmaceutical company headquartered in the Montreal area, announced today that the companies have expanded their exclusive partnership to commercialize biosimilars developed and manufactured by Alvotech, by adding two biosimilar candidates from Alvotech’s pipeline: AVT16 a biosimilar for an immunology product and AVT33, a biosimilar for an oncology product.
+REYKJAVIK, ICELAND and BOUCHERVILLE, QC, Oct.
+19, 2022 /CNW Telbec/ - Alvotech (NASDAQ: ALVO), a global biotech company specializing in the development and manufacture of biosimilar medicines for patients worldwide, and the JAMP Pharma Group (JAMP Pharma), a Canadian owned pharmaceutical company headquartered in the Montreal area, announced today that the companies have expanded their exclusive partnership to commercialize biosimilars developed and manufactured by Alvotech, by adding two biosimilar candidates from Alvotech's pipeline: AVT16, a proposed biosimilar to an undisclosed immunology product and AVT33, a proposed biosimilar to an undisclosed oncology product.

-“We are very pleased to be expanding our partnership with Alvotech, in order to bring more affordable biologics to patients in Canada,” said Louis Pilon, President and CEO of the JAMP Pharma Group.
-“Having already launched Simlandi™, a biosimilar of Humira, we will continue to leverage our BIOJAMP™ and JAMP Care™ platforms for the benefit of patients and caregivers.”
+"We are very pleased to be expanding our partnership with Alvotech, in order to bring more affordable biologics to patients in Canada," said Louis Pilon, President and CEO of the JAMP Pharma Group.
+"Having already launched Simlandi™, we will continue to leverage our BIOJAMP™ and JAMP Care™ platforms for the benefit of patients and caregivers."

 "The partnership with JAMP Pharma will allow us to accelerate towards establishing a leadership position in the Canadian biosimilars market," said Robert Wessman, Founder and Executive Chairman of Alvotech.
 "Our mission is to broaden and simplify access to new biosimilars for patients around the world."